 Submissions Guidelines

 The Textile Arts Center of Madison welcomes exhibition proposals from artists, groups, guilds, and curators.
-Submissions should be clear and concise, outlining the exhibition’s central concept, its educational significance, and the audience(s) it aims to reach.
+Submissions should be succinct, outlining the exhibition’s central concept, its educational significance, and the audience(s) it aims to reach.
 Please also include a brief checklist of proposed works and accompanying images, CVs or biographies for participating artist(s) or curator, along with any other relevant details.
-See below for more information and Exhibition Proposal form.
+See below for more information and Exhibition Proposal Form.

 Exhibition Proposal